splunk/observability-workshop/content/en/s4r/1-1-Opentelemetry/_index.md

 ---
-title: Splunk Infrastructure exercise with the Kubernetes Navigator
+title: OpenTelemetry
-linkTitle: Infrastructure exercise
+linkTitle: 1.5.
+OpenTelemetry
 description: This section of the workshop provides an exercise using Splunk infra monitoring based on the Kubernetes Navigator.
-weight: 80
+weight: 15
 hidden: true
 ---